 As a child I went to brownies from the age of 7, then I attended guides and did my young leader ship with rainbows and brownies, life carried on and unfortunately I didn’t carry on.
 But when my children were born I very much wanted them to have the opportunity and experience that I so much enjoyed as a child.

-I joined scouting to help by giving back as they have given so much to my children and helped them with their confidence so much it’s lovely to see kids being kids and having fun and learning life skills.
+I joined Scouting to help by giving back as they have given so much to my children and helped them with their confidence so much it’s lovely to see kids being kids and having fun and learning life skills.